Now that we’ve said farewell to 2017 and a year full of great dramas, it’s time to look ahead to what the world of K-dramas has in store for 2018!

 Please note that titles and premiere dates may change.

-Two lawyers (Go Hyun Jung and Jung Eun Chae) take on a murder case where the suspects are members of the upper class, with a spirited detective (Lee Jin Wook) getting caught up in the case.
+Two lawyers (Park Jin Hee and Jung Eun Chae) take on a murder case where the suspects are members of the upper class, with a spirited detective (Lee Jin Wook) getting caught up in the case.

 The story of a substitute teacher (Lee Bo Young) who tries to help a neglected young girl in her class by taking her away.